 All students completing a thesis must present a final defense of the thesis to the thesis committee.
 The form should be given to your department to send to the Graduate School at least two weeks before the defense.
 After the committee members have been approved it will be returned to your department so it's available for your defense.
 After the defense the form, with committee signatures, will be returned to the Graduate School to verify that you passed the defense.

 The specifications document includes all the necessary information for formatting your thesis.
 The Graduate School strongly encourages you to email your document for a pre-check of the format, before submitting electronically.
-Please email a pdf of your document to firstname.lastname@example.org.The dissertation must be submitted electronically, by the deadline, to the ProQuest website.
-Also, a signature page with two signatures must be submitted by the deadline.
-For more information on submission, please review the specifications.
+Please email a pdf of your document to firstname.lastname@example.org.The dissertation must be submitted electronically, by the deadline, to ProQuest/UMI.
+The Thesis Approval Form (TAF) must be uploaded as a supplememental file with the thesis in order for the submission to be complete.

-All students completing a doctoral degree will be assigned a grade for dissertation hours.
+All students completing a thesis plan master's degree will be assigned a grade for thesis hours.
 Please contact your graduate program assistant to ensure that the final grade report process has been initiated by your department.